RCJacH/RCJacH.github.io/content/blog/Theory-ToC.md

 images = []
 +++

-## Introduction
+## Introduction {#introduction}
 Get ready for a *"paradigm shift"* from THE leader of this blog.
 No I'm not releasing an analog hardware synth, the paradigm I'm talking about is that I will be posting series of tutorials on music theory - rudiments, harmony, and perhaps counterpoint.
-This article will serve as an introduction and table of content to the series, and hopefully will be updated frequently.
+This article will serve as an introduction and table of content to the series, and hopefully will be updated frequently (including chapter numbers).
 Before that, allow me to explain why I decided to spend the time to write on these topics that are already fully covered in almost all of the theory books and blogs available.

 Why another theory tutorial?